 We’ve been running a series based on our work with Twitter, uncovering a set of passion communities on the platform using analysis of 800,000 randomly selected users.

-So far, so predictable.
-But more importantly, the research found that those who identified with these passions do not make up monolithic audiences, but gather into a series of sub-communities, each with a very specific cultural footprint clustered around geographic, ethnic or interest affinities.
-This month, we’ll take a closer look at the community whose main passion is identified as music.
+The research found that those who identified with these passions do not make up monolithic audiences, but gather into a series of sub-communities, each with a very specific cultural footprint clustered around geographic, ethnic or interest affinities.
+This week, we’re taking a closer look at the community whose main passion is identified as music.

 [Zoom in to take a close look: Here’s a visual representation of the music passion network, representing each of the subgroups using a unique colour.
 We can see a great amount of overlap within the subgroups, showing diversity within the network and overlap of affinities.]